-Danger of death due to operating signal failure
+Risk to life from operating signal failure

-If the operating signal fails, the device is not safe to use.
+If the operating signal does not sound, the device is not safe to operate.

-- Stop using the device immediately. - Move away from explosive areas or toxic or low-oxygen atmospheres immediately.
+- Stop using the device immediately. - Leave explosive areas or areas with a toxic or low-oxygen atmosphere immediately.

 Warning of explosive and toxic gas concentrations as well as lack of oxygen